Skip to Content

 @flawlesshair

 The Rachel Cut, popularized by Jennifer Aniston in Friends, is back in vogue.
 This layered, shoulder-length hairstyle adds volume and frames the face beautifully.
+It’s versatile enough for both formal occasions and casual outings.

 2. Box Braids